rp23/device-com-nfc.cordova/README.md

 - `boolean` **EnableNFCPairing** true to enable NFC pairing when connecting to a new Tap
 - `boolean` **EnableNFCTapDeviceDiscovery** true to enable NFC Tap discovery in the native part of the plugin.
 - `string` **NFCTapDeviceMimeType** app mime type.
 Eg: `application/com.iotize.apps.tapmanager`
+- `string` **NFCParingDoneToastMessage** toast messsage displayed when NFC pairing has been done.
+Give an empty string to disable this message.
+-
 ### Supported Platforms

 - Android